ricard-alcaraz/webpage/src/content/blog/2025-09-08-tempest-tryhackme.md

 ### Q31: Upon achieving SYSTEM access, the attacker then created two users.
 What are the account names?

-Now lets take a look at the `windows.etvx`, if we search for new users created we will find the answer, the EventID for user creation is `4720`, and we will find the name of the users.
+Now lets take a look at the `windows.etvx`, if we search for new users created we will find the answer, search which is the EventID for user creation, and we will find the name of the users.

 <details>
   <summary>Click to reveal the answer</summary>